Stretching Sentence-pair NLI Models to Reason over Long Documents and Clusters: Introduction

 In summary, this work stretches sentence-pair NLI models to new practical capabilities and demonstrates their direct utility in real-world applications.
-Our main contributions include: \begin{itemize}[leftmargin=*] \item A multi-task sentence-level NLI model with strong zero-shot and supervised performance for both evidence retrieval and classification. \item Simple and effective retrieve-and-classify methods to extend sentence-pair semantic classifiers and outperform whole-document models. \item A new NLI-focused task and dataset requiring inference over a cluster of related documents. \item A demonstration of the utility of our approach to reveal real and simulated discrepancies in Wikipedia pages by automatically comparing with content from multiple translated articles. \end{itemize}
+Our main contributions include: \begin{itemize}[leftmargin=*] \item A multi-task sentence-level NLI model with strong zero-shot and supervised performance for both evidence retrieval and classification. \item Simple and effective retrieve-and-classify methods to extend sentence-pair semantic classifiers and outperform whole-document models. \item A new entailment task and dataset that requires inference over clusters of documents (\S\ref{sec:wiki_clusters}).\footnote{We intend to release this new dataset upon publication.} \item Demonstrating the utility of our approach to reveal real and simulated discrepancies in Wikipedia pages by automatically comparing with content from multiple translated articles. \end{itemize}